cvc5/ethos/user_manual.md

 # Introduction

-This is the user manual for the AletheLF checker (alfc), an efficient and extensible tool for checking proofs of Satisfiability Modulo Theories (SMT) solvers.
+This is the user manual for the Eunoia checker (ethos), an efficient and extensible tool for checking proofs of Satisfiability Modulo Theories (SMT) solvers.

-> Note that alfc should currently be considered experimental and done not yet have a stable release.
-We are planning to provide a stable release of a proof checker in the coming months whose codebase will inherit that of alfc but will have a new name.
+> Note that ethos should currently be considered experimental and done not yet have a stable release.
+We are planning to provide a stable release of a proof checker in the coming months whose codebase will inherit that of ethos but will have a new name.

-## Building alfc
+## Building ethos

-The source code for alfc is available here: https://github.com/cvc5/alfc.
+The source code for ethos is available here: https://github.com/cvc5/ethos.
-To build alfc, run:
+To build ethos, run:
 ```
 mkdir build
 cd build
 cmake ..
 ```
-The `alfc` binary will be available in `build/src/`.
+The `ethos` binary will be available in `build/src/`.

 ### Debug build

-By default, the above will be a production build of `alfc`.
-To build a debug version of `alfc`, that is significantly slower but has assertions and trace messages enabled, run:
+By default, the above will be a production build of `ethos`.
+To build a debug version of `ethos`, that is significantly slower but has assertions and trace messages enabled, run:
 ```
 mkdir build -DCMAKE_BUILD_TYPE=Debug
 cd build
 cmake ..
 ```
-The `alfc` binary will be available in `build/src/`.
+The `ethos` binary will be available in `build/src/`.

-## Command line interface of alfc
+## Command line interface of ethos

-`alfc` can be run from the command line via:
+`ethos` can be run from the command line via:
 ```
-alfc <option>* <file>
+ethos <option>* <file>
 ```
 The set of available options `<option>` are given in the appendix.
-Note the command line interface of `alfc` expects exactly one file (which itself may reference other files via the `include` command as we will see later).
+Note the command line interface of `ethos` expects exactly one file (which itself may reference other files via the `include` command as we will see later).
 The file and options can appear in any order.

-The ALF checker will either emit an error message indicating:
+The Ethos will either emit an error message indicating:
 - The kind of failure (type checking, proof checking, lexer error),
 - The line and column of the failure.
-Otherwise, the ALF checker will print a [successful response](#responses) when it finished parsing all commands in the file or encounters and `exit` command.
+Otherwise, the Ethos will print a [successful response](#responses) when it finished parsing all commands in the file or encounters and `exit` command.
 Further output can be given by user-provided `echo` commands.

-### Streaming input to the ALF checker
+### Streaming input to the Ethos

-The `alfc` binary accepts input piped from stdin.
-The following are all equivalent ways of running `alfc`:
+The `ethos` binary accepts input piped from stdin.
+The following are all equivalent ways of running `ethos`:
 ```
-% alfc <file>
+% ethos <file>
-% alfc < <file>
+% ethos < <file>
-% cat <file> | alfc
+% cat <file> | ethos
 ```

 ## Overview of Features

-The AletheLF (ALF) language is an extension of SMT-LIB version 3.0 for defining proof rules and writing proofs from SMT solvers.
+The Eunoia (ALF) language is an extension of SMT-LIB version 3.0 for defining proof rules and writing proofs from SMT solvers.
 Since ALF is closely based on the SMT-LIB format, ALF files typically are given the suffix `*.smt3`.

 The core features of the ALF language include:
 - Support for SMT-LIB version 3.0 syntax for defining theory signatures.